 - Either a lid or waterproof zippers to help shield your pack's contents from rain.

 - Compression straps to help compress and stabilize the load.

 Even barefoot hikers don't really go hiking barefoot -- they wear wacky toe shoes like Vibram Five Fingers.
 (Actually, I don't think they're all that wacky -- I like them!)
 And even ultralight hikers know they won't get far if their shoes or boots fall apart on them.
 As a general rule the farther you're planning on hiking, the sturdier your footwear should be.

-You can even get away with tennis shoes or cross-trainers on a short hike; just be aware that the lighter your shoes the less ankle support you'll have, and the more you're going to feel every rock or root you step on.
+You can definitely get away with tennis shoes or cross-trainers on a short hike; just be aware that hiking-specific shoes and boots will offer better stability, more support, better traction, and do a better job of protecting your feet from every root and rock you step on.
 No matter what you're hiking in, the most important thing of all is that your hiking footwear fits.